saikirank/iOSUserfulMacros/README.md

 # iOSUserfulMacros
 This header file contains commonly used macros.

-DEBUGLog is used for logging messages only in debug mode of the app.
+DEBUGLog as the name indicates, its's used for logging messages in debug mode of the app.

 SINGLETON_FOR_CLASS: It's used for making class as Singleton class.
 Just add SINGLETON_FOR_CLASS(your_class_name) in the implementation file and also expose + (instancetype) sharedInstance;